uccser/cs-field-guide/text/en/chapters/data-representation.md

 ## Computers Representing Text

 There are several different ways in which computers use bits to store text.
-In this section, we will look at several of them and then look at the pros and cons of each representation.
+In this section, we will look at some common ones and then look at the pros and cons of each representation.

 ### ASCII

 We saw earlier that 64 unique patterns can be made using 6 dots in Braille.
-A dot is the same as a bit, because both dots and bits have 2 different possible values.
+A dot corresponds to a bit, because both dots and bits have 2 different possible values.

-Count how many different characters -- upper-case letters, lower-case letters, numbers, and symbols that you could insert into a text editor using your keyboard.
+Count how many different characters -- upper-case letters, lower-case letters, numbers, and symbols -- that you could type into a text editor using your keyboard.
 (Don’t forget to count both of the symbols that share the number keys, and the symbols to the side that are for punctuation!)

 {panel type="jargon-buster" summary="Characters"}
 The collective name for upper-case letters, lower-case letters, numbers, and symbols is *characters* e.g. a, D, 1, h, 6, \*, ], and ~ are all characters.
+Importantly, a space is also a character.
 {panel end}

-If you counted correctly, you should find that there were more than 64 characters, around 95 to be exact.
-Because 6 bit can only represent 64 characters, we will need more than 6 bits.
+If you counted correctly, you should find that there were more than 64 characters, and you might have found up to around 95.
+Because 6 bits can only represent 64 characters, we will need more than 6 bits;

-It turns out that we need at least 7 bits to represent all of these characters as this gives 128 possible patterns.
+it turns out that we need at least 7 bits to represent all of these characters as this gives 128 possible patterns.
 This is exactly what the **ASCII** representation for text does.

 {panel type="challenge" summary="Why 7 bits?"}
 In the previous section, we explained what happens when the number of dots was increased by 1 (remember that a dot in Braille is effectively a bit).
 Can you explain how we knew that if 6 bits is enough to represent 64 characters, then 7 bits must be enough to represent 128 characters?
 {panel end}

 Each pattern in ASCII is usually stored in 8 bits, with one wasted bit, rather than 7 bits.
 However, the first bit in each 8-bit pattern is a 0, meaning there are still only 128 possible patterns.
 8 bits on a computer is called a **byte**, and where possible we prefer to deal with full bytes.
 This is why ASCII has an extra wasted bit.